Lifewords privacy and data use statement

 We use your data to provide news through the post about our ministry and resources and to provide opportunities for you to get involved with our work through prayer or giving.
 If you do not wish to receive our Interact magazine, occasional resource updates or appeals by post, please let us know by phone, email or letter (see below).
 All our communications by post offer you the chance to opt-out of receiving that communication in the future

 If you order resources, you will receive emails about your order, any gifts you make, as well as a customer survey.
-You can opt in to receiving other email communications (including our monthly emails with ministry, prayer and resources news; and our campaign news) during the online order process or through our website.
+You can opt in to receive other email communications (including our monthly emails with ministry, prayer and resources news; and our campaign news) during the online order process or through our website.
 Other than in direct relation to any orders you place, our policy is to email you only if you have indicated to us that you want electronic communication from us, in accordance with the Privacy and Electronic Communication (EC Directive) Regulations 2003.
 All our emails offer you the chance to decline future emails from that list.

 Communications by telephone